 “If you’re eager to take a role but can’t reach an agreement on salary, consider how you can augment your remuneration with employee benefits like extra vacation, flexible hours or a work-from-home schedule,” says Jarvis.

-Discussing salary in the right way and at the right time is crucial to you securing a role where you feel adequately compensated and recognised for your skills and experience.
-By following the simple steps outlined above, you’re on your way to discussing your remuneration expectations with confidence and receiving the salary you deserve.
+Discussing salary in the right way and at the right time is crucial to securing a role where you feel adequately compensated and recognised for your skills and experience.
+By following the steps outlined above, you’ll be on your way to discussing money with more confidence and receiving the salary you deserve.

-Source: Independent research conducted by Nature on behalf of SEEK.
-Interviewing 4800 Australians annually
+Source: Independent research conducted by Nature of behalf of SEEK, interviewing 4800 Australians annually.
+Published June 2022.